 - Freedom - "I [like] that I can travel at my own pace.
 I like stopping and going and stopping wherever I like.
-I like occasionally straying off a known road onto an unknown road and kind of exploring and maybe finding a new road" [Veteran 3] - "Just the freedom that comes with it, I think the combination of freedom and the challenge because you're by yourself against the odds" [Veteran 2] - "There's just a feeling about [riding].
+I like occasionally straying off a known road onto an unknown road and kind of exploring and maybe finding a new road" [Veteran 3]

+- "Just the freedom that comes with it, I think the combination of freedom and the challenge because you're by yourself against the odds" [Veteran 2] - "There's just a feeling about [riding].
 You feel freedom and it's peaceful.
 I don't like riding with music.
 I just like me and the road... but I just prefer to kind of shut everything out for a while" [Veteran 7] - "I love smelling the cedar.
 You know?
 I love feeling the wind and the sun on my skin.
 I love the sound of a motorcycle.
 I love the feel of it between my legs.
 I love the openness.
 You know?
 I love letting my brain just wander.
 And there's you know, when you're on a bike, there's no yesterday, there's no tomorrow, there's no deadlines, there's no bills to pay, there's no it's just you and the bike and nature and freedom."
+[Veteran 13]

-[Veteran 13] - Connection to nature - "Scenery, animals, important wildlife...Something that you just don't see every day."
+Connection to nature

+- "Scenery, animals, important wildlife...Something that you just don't see every day."
 [Veteran 1] - "I do like motorcycles for a variety of reasons, and I think probably one of the best, really, is the exposure to the elements.
 When you get out into the countryside, you can feel the difference between riding in the shade and riding in the bright sun."
 [Veteran 3] - "I like early morning riding...I say like 4:00 or 5:00 in the morning...I like watching the sky change.
 When you start, it's dark, and then, later on, it gets bright."
+[Veteran 10]

-[Veteran 10] - Admiration of others - "What's cool about riding in a group is that people can stop and take pictures and wave and stuff like that.
+Admiration of others

+- "What's cool about riding in a group is that people can stop and take pictures and wave and stuff like that.
 There's always people that will stop on the side of the road or waving flags, taking pictures and videos or whatever they want to do."
 [Veteran 1] - "I was leaving the Washington, DC, area, and it looked like I was passing people who are noticeably jealous.
 I think everybody was in awe of this perfect day.
 I was at the gas station, and they were all dressed for work and I was geared up to get out of town.
-I could see it in all their eyes, and I was heading away from DC" [Veteran 3] - Protection of group - "Group riding is nice because the protection that comes with the group as opposed to solo...It's safer to avoid traffic" [Veteran 2] - Spiritual Engagement - And so I can trust in myself, and I have to trust myself because there's nobody else.
-If I trust in myself, it helps me to relax.
-That's when I kind of connect with a bigger Zen.
-[Veteran]
+I could see it in all their eyes, and I was heading away from DC" [Veteran 3]

+Protection of group

+• "Group riding is nice because the protection that comes with the group as opposed to solo...It's safer to avoid traffic" [Veteran 2]

+Spiritual Engagement

-• "It's a conversation between you and you, or God's involved, and it's a conversation between you and God.
+- "It's a conversation between you and you, or God's involved, and it's a conversation between you and God.
 I mean, you are the only ones that are there."
-[Veteran 11]
+[Veteran 11] - "So we [ministry motorcycle club] basically we live our Christianity out loud.
+We let Christ's light be seen through us.
+And we do it unapologetically."
+[Veteran 12]